- Unpacking Jules Ingall’s Photography Kit

 The latest member of Jules’ family is the EF 8-15mm f/4L Fisheye USM, which she first experienced while hanging out of a helicopter on a photography flight over the regional NSW city of Newcastle.

-“I wanted to replace an old 14mm fixed lens that had died so I spoke to the Collective team and they suggested the 8-15mm.
+“I wanted to replace an old 14mm fixed lens that had died so I spoke to the Canon team and they suggested the 8-15mm.
 I really like it, it’s wide and has such a good scope.”

-As always, the Collective gave Jules the opportunity to try the lens before she made the purchase.
+As always, Canon gave Jules the opportunity to try the lens before she made the purchase.
 It’s one of the things she rates highly about the team—the ability to talk directly to a Canon professional who can provide you with personalised instruction and advice, as well as the opportunity to test their cameras and lenses at their workshops.

 When it comes to investing in photography gear, Jules personally feels the camera model makes a big difference.